celikn/SwaggerAPI_CSharp_Mongo_Docker/ReadME.md

-﻿# Sample Swagger API with C# using MongoDB and Docker
+﻿### Sample Swagger API with C# using MongoDB and Docker

-## The second largest heading
-###### Tutorial was implemented at https://dev.to/etnicholson/developing-a-crudapi-with-asp-net-core-mongodb-docker-swagger-cf4
+##### Tutorial was followed at https://dev.to/etnicholson/developing-a-crudapi-with-asp-net-core-mongodb-docker-swagger-cf4

-## Steps to follow to create an application
+#### Steps to follow to create an application

 1. Create empty web api
 2. Install 2 packages: MongoDB.Driver and Swashbuckle.AspNetCore